fafalone/ColorFontLabel/README.md

 **Updates**

+- v1.4 (23 Jul 2025)\
+  Thanks to GitHub user 11EJDE11 who created a fork and added these nice changes and fixes.
+Could have just submitted a PR :)

+  - Added support for multiple font effect ranges.
+You can now use AddUnderlineRange, AddBoldRange, AddItalicRange, AddStrikethruRange, and AddStretchRange to add additional ranges.
+The original range methods are still available; calling these will reset the list of ranges for that effect and insert the new one as the first.
+     ClearBoldRanges etc is also available to clear and disable effects.
+     Note: If you've specified more than one range, the StdFont property for that effect will be ignored and the effects applied.
+  - Bug fix: BorderStyle used Boolean instead of ControlBorderStyleConstants.
+             Note: May still not work depending on twinBASIC version.
+  - Bug fix: SetCustomTransformMatrix arguments improperly translated.

 - v1.3 (07 Jul 2025)
    - Bug fix: Font was smaller than regular label with same font/size.
    - Bug fix: PictureStretch size wrong when DPI awareness enabled.